AmandeepTomar/DSAlgoProblems/README.md

 - Arrays
 - Strings
 - Recursions
-- Intevrview questions on static , init and constructor initialization.
+- Interview questions on static , init and constructor initialization.
 - Interview question and answers related to Abstract class , Interface and sealed classes